CreatingChange/Intermediate/README.md

 });
 ```

-That gets a bit more complicated than before, so let's take a look.
-The line with the `.click` function works exactly as before.
-It's looking for a click activation on something with the class `font-size` and then executing the code that follows.

-The next line uses the `.css()` function which, like `.show()` and `.hide()` allow us to alter something; in this case the value of a css selector.
-We're telling it to alter the `font-size` selector that we had previously added to `styles.css`.

-At this point, I need help explaining "this" to new coders!
-Help!
+We need the word "return" to complete the computation and send the resulting value.

 Now if you reload your page you'll see that our "plus" button will increase the font size on the entire page!
 The problem you'll run into if you poke around for a minute is that the "minus" button doesn't work.
 It increases font size too!
-So let's make some changes.
+Before we fix that, see if you or your partner can explain why that's happening.

 ###Button Differentiation